-Gerardo is a descendant of the Mescalero Apache and Pueblo peoples of New Mexico, on his maternal side.
-On his paternal side, he descends from the Pame nation, of Aramberri, Nuevo Leon, Mexico.
-He has been serving the urban-indigenous community since 1992.
-Gerardo joined the IHC team professionally in 2019.
+Gerardo, aka “Gera,” is Mescalero Apache and Pueblo, on his maternal side.
+On his paternal side, he is Pame, of Aramberri, Nuevo Leon, Mexico.
+He has been serving the Urban Indigenous community in Santa Clara County, since 1992.
+Gerardo joined the IHCSCV team professionally, in 2019.

-Gerardo is especially proud to work at IHC because, as a youth in community, he found a place amongst some of the founding members of IHC.
-They made him feel accepted and supported his individual journey towards learning about his indigenous identity.
-This played a major role in his personal and professional development, and instilled in him his passion for making a difference every day.
-Today, he and his family are dancers in the Mexica tradition, ceremonial stewards in the NAC community and proud to be Urban Indians.
+Gerardo is especially proud to work at IHCSCV because, as a youth in community, he found a place among some of the founding members of the organization.
+They made him feel accepted and supported his individual journey towards remembering and reclaiming his indigenous identity.
+This played a major role in his personal and professional development, and instilled in him a passion for making a difference every day.
+Today, he and his family are traditional dancers, ceremonial stewards in the NAC community, and proud to continue to uphold traditions for future generations.

 Dr. Spatola has been working with IHC since 2014 and became the dental director in 2021.
 She got her D.D.S. degree from UCLA School of Dentistry in 2010 and completed a 1 year general dentistry residency in Santa Barbara,CA. She is proficient in all aspects of general dentistry and is passionate about serving our community.
 Outside of the office, she enjoys cooking new dishes and spending time with her husband and two sons exploring the Bay Area and beyond.